-Also, watch our YouTube video – “How much is a gold bar worth?”
+Also, watch our YouTube video – “How much is a gold bar worth ”

 However, you are far more likely to find collectable and historical gold coins in these places.
 The problem is that you may well end up paying far more than the bullion price as the gold is deemed to hold a degree of numismatic value.
-After all, do you know the value of a Victorian gold Sovereign? – See our guide to buying gold Sovereigns here and also view our main gold sovereigns page here
+After all, do you know the value of a Victorian gold Sovereign – See our guide to buying gold Sovereigns here and also view our main gold sovereigns page here

-and in the city….
+and in the city…

 Another area worth scouting is the area around the Bank of England.
 This is a well-spread area with Threadneedle Street and the Cornhill Road on one side and Princes Street and Queen Victoria Street on the other side.
 Near the Bank subway station, opposite the Bank of England lies the Royal Exchange – a shopping mall with several gold dealers in it.
 There are other large bullion dealers in the area as well on the Cornhill Road, as you go towards the Aldgate train station.

-There are a number of specialist gold dealers located in and around London.
+There are many specialist gold dealers located in and around London.
 These guys should be able to offer you a variety of bullion options, from bullion gold coins or gold bars in a variety of sizes.
 Always buy from members of the British Numismatic Trade Association (BNTA) or British Numismatic Society as you’ll be able to trust the authenticity of their gold.
 However, before you decide to hunt down your nearest gold dealer and turn up with cash to buy your gold bullion, there are security issues to consider.

 Criminals target people emerging from such premises as they know there’s a good chance that you’ll be holding some gold.
 As well as the threat of being mugged, it’s unlikely your gold will be insured – leaving you nursing a possible financial loss.
-In fact, most gold dealers will not accept passing trade for this very reason and tend to actually despatch from alternative, discrete premises.
+Most gold dealers will not accept passing trade for this very reason and tend to despatch from alternative, discrete premises.
 You would also need to bring identification if you wished to purchase and walk away with more than £5k of gold.
 However, many of these suppliers will safely and securely post the gold bullion direct to your door or offer an insured storage option, this is particularly the case for bulk purposes.

 When choosing where to buy gold bullion, choosing gold dealers assures you of authenticity, purity, price and security.

+We hope you have enjoyed our guide to where to buy gold in London.
 Our team of experts can be reached if you need to find out more about the safest and most reliable way to buy gold and take delivery physically.
 Our experts have been in the gold business for years and can advise and guide you to avoid common pitfalls.
 Call us today on 020 7060 9992 or get in touch via our website.
 We’re always happy to help.